-The third feature (the bootstrap tab shown in Figure 2) assesses the potential impact from a perturbation on any downstream system.
+The third feature (the bootstrap tab shown in Figure 2) assesses the potential impact from a perturbation on on the proposed genetic network such as removing a downstream molecular pathway or the gene signature of a downstream effector from the upstream regulator.
 We implemented a two-class (elimination with or without replacement) bootstrap resampling for statistical inference (Supplementary Figure 1), which eliminates unrelated signatures and provides statistical significance to the SEM fitting.
-For this feature, it is assumed that the users have successfully run a T score analysis.
+For this feature, it is assumed that the users have successfully run a T-score analysis.
 The users also need to enter the signatures associated with the downstream system of interest to evaluate.
 To improve the rigor of the statistical test, it is recommended to run the bootstrap a minimum of 1,000 times.
 This feature involves bootstrapping simulation, it needs multicore hardware and can take more times depending on how many iterations users choose.

 Sample Data